BEAMS-Biomechatronics/EEG-Brain-Connectivity/README.md

 ### `conn.m`
 Main script that computes connectivity features from patients EEG following the classical steps: pre-processing, nodes and edges computations, and features extraction.

-This is where you need to specify (1) all parameters concerning your connectivity analyses:
+This is where you need to specify:

+(1) all parameters concerning your connectivity analyses:
 - *f_bands*: list of frequency bands of interest
 - *channels*: list of EEG channels of interest
 - *ref*: original reference